danielle-askew/COVID19Project/README.md

 Random Forest Drawbacks: The main limitation of random forest is that a large number of trees can make the algorithm too slow and ineffective for real-time predictions.
 In general, these algorithms are fast to train, but quite slow to create predictions once they are trained.

 ### *Model Results*
-* Accuracy: Our models showed different levels of accuracy.in our undersampling piece we recieved an accuracy of 78.5% and 81.25% in the Logistic Regression.
+* Accuracy: Our models showed different levels of accuracy in our undersampling piece we recieved an accuracy of 78.5% and 81.25% in the Logistic Regression.
 Our Supervised Machine Learning dataset contained binary outcomes, the accuracy of the predictions can be further analyzed by viewing the Confusion Matrices for the two models.

 * Precision: Precision, also known as positive predictive value (PPV), is a measure of how likely that a Predicted Positive is a True Positive.
 Precision is obtained by dividing the number of true positives (TP) by the number of all positives (i.e., the sum of true positives and false positives, or TP + FP).
 For our models below, both the Decision Tree and Random Forest achieved a Precision score of .67.
 This means that out of 100 predicted positives, 67 were True Positives.